mims-harvard/StratCP/README.md

 - `data/uni_pathology_tasks/<task_name>/model_checkpoint/`

-Given model predictions (per-class probabilities for classification tasks and the mean parameter for the time-to-event regression model), we then apply **StratCP** to the task-specific scores:
+Given model predictions (per-class probabilities for classification tasks and the mean parameter for the time-to-event regression model), we then apply **StratCP** to the task-specific scores, following the same procedure as in the retinal disease diagnosis tasks.

-1. **Step 1 (selection).** Select a confident subset under an expert-specified error budget using FDR control.
-2. **Step 2 (post-selection CP).** For the remaining (less confident) cases, construct conformal prediction sets with finite-sample coverage guarantees.

 The main entry points for reproducing neuro-oncology experiments are: